This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-Cornwall – very much like my home region of Dorset and the Jurassic Coast – is a place to cherish, to slow down, and embrace the fact you’ll almost certainly plan a return trip to take more of it in.
-While Summer is undoubtedly the most popular time to visit, I’ve explored it in all seasons, and the bonus of avoiding those peak months is twofold.
-Firstly, the crowds disappear in the winter months, as I learnt at my cousins’ St. Ives wedding last January wandering the enchantingly quiet streets.
+While Summer is undoubtedly the most popular time to visit South West England, I’ve explored it in all seasons.
+And the bonus of avoiding those peak months is twofold.
+Firstly, the crowds disappear in the winter months, as I learnt at my cousins’ St. Ives wedding last January, wandering the enchantingly quiet streets.
 Secondly, the prices of accommodation and minimum night requirements also dwindle.
+In July and August, many places require a one-week stay.
+However, outside of these peak months, companies like Classic Cottages often have more flexible terms, so you can easily stay in a few places without rushing around.

-For your first one week in Cornwall, I’d suggest picking two to three bases max and spending two to four nights in each spot.
-While the distances don’t appear so long on the map, the narrow country lanes can often add to the drive time, so having a base to explore the local attractions from, before moving on, will be handy and minimise the constant packing and unpacking.
+And that’s exactly what I’d suggest doing for your first holiday in Cornwall.
+Pick two or three bases and spend two to four nights in each spot.
+While the distances don’t appear that far on the map, the narrow country lanes can often add to the drive time, so having a base to explore the local attractions from before moving on will be handy and minimise the constant packing and unpacking.

-I’ve always treated Cornwall geographically as three coasts.
-The most visited West, stretching from Portreath to near Falmouth, The South, covering Falmouth to the Devon border, and The North, stretching from Newquay to Bude.
-Picking a base in each of these regions will usually allow you to see anything you want without a massive drive.
+Then, to help you decide where is the best base in Cornwall, look at the region geographically as three different coasts.
+The most visited west, stretching from Portreath to near Falmouth.
+The south, covering Falmouth to the Devon border.
+And the North, stretching from Newquay to Bude.
+Picking a base in each of these regions will usually allow you to see anything you want without a massive drive, and now you just need to narrow down exactly where to stay in Cornwall.
+Read on for a brief overview of each coast, the best towns and villages to base yourself in, and some other nearby attractions.

 Where to stay in West Cornwall?

-Perhaps the poster child for Cornwall, St. Ives charms with its wide beaches and charming cobbled streets, and is one of the most popular destinations in England.
+Perhaps the poster child for Cornwall, St. Ives charms with its wide beaches and charming cobbled streets and is one of the most popular destinations in England.
 Accommodation is snapped up quickly here, even outside of the high season, so forward planning is essential.
-Great food, lots of choices, the fantastic Tate museum – you can’t go wrong!
+Great food, lots of choices, and the fantastic Tate Museum – you can’t go wrong.

 The Lizard Peninsula

-Home of the most southerly point in England, this wonderful peninsula still very much has a ‘get away from it all’ vibe.
+Home to the most southerly point in England, this wonderful peninsula still has a proper ‘get away from it all’ vibe.
 Nature trails, rugged coves, and rock-strewn landscapes make for a great base if you want to escape from the more crowded hotspots, and you’ll find some charming places to stay, like this converted chapel.

 Where else to visit in West Cornwall?